Edmonton, Queensland: Education

-Isabella State School is a government primary (Prep-6) school for boys and girls at Walker Road.
+Isabella State School is a government primary (Prep-6) school for boys and girls on Walker Road.
 In 2016, the school had an enrolment of 625 students with 45 teachers (40 full-time equivalent) and 37 non-teaching staff (21 full-time equivalent).
 In 2018, the school had an enrolment of 600 students with 43 teachers (39 full-time equivalent) and 36 non-teaching staff (22 full-time equivalent).
 It includes a special education program.

 The Autism Queensland Education & Therapy Centre is an infants (Prep-2) special education school for boys and girls 15-17 Marr Street.
 It provides 2 days per week of specialist autism programs and the children attend regular schools for the rest of the week.

 There are no secondary schools in Edmonton.
 The nearest government secondary school is Bentley Park College in neighbouring Bentley Park to the north-west.

 Communications

 As a suburb of Cairns, Edmonton is served by the city's broadcasting media outlets and the Cairns Post newspaper.
 The Southern Herald is the local independent monthly suburban newspaper which is delivered to homes in Edmonton.